-teamLab Borderless, MORI Building DIGITAL ART MUSEUM, Odaiba,Tokyo
+teamLab Bordeless (MORI Building DIGITAL ART MUSEUM)

-An invitation to dream awake in Tokyo
+An Invitation to Dream Awake in Tokyo

 MORI Building DIGITAL ART MUSEUM is an interactive modern art gallery created by teamLab and located on Odaiba Island.
 Inaugurated on June 21, 2018, this museum became in a few months one of the major touristic spots of Tokyo Bay area.
 Visitors are immersed into a digital wonderland and discover with awe the artworks set in a vast 10,000 m² space.